What Is It All About?

-Meanwhile, the puck ,which is made of vulcanized rubber and is 3″ in diameter and 1″ thick & weighing about 6oz, is frozen before the game to reduce its bounce and to allow it to slide across the ice easier and therefore faster.
-Some of the games hardest shooters send the puck towards the net in excess of 90 mph, with the elite shooter’s topping over 100 mph, So keep your eye on the puck as much as you can!
+The puck, made of vulcanized rubber, is 3″ in diameter, 1″ thick, and weighs about 6oz.
+It is frozen before the game to reduce its bounce and allow it to slide across the ice easier and faster.
+Some of the game's hardest shooters send the puck towards the net at over 90 mph, with elite shooters topping over 100 mph.
+So keep your eye on the puck as much as you can!

-Hockey sticks meanwhile, are usually made from wood, generally northern white ash or rock elm.
-Carbon fibre, fibreglass and Kevlar are some of the other materials used.
-Some are one piece others have removable blades, but all are very light.
+Hockey sticks are usually made from wood, generally northern white ash or rock elm.
+Carbon fibre, fibreglass, and Kevlar are some of the other materials used.
+Some sticks are one piece; others have removable blades, but all are very light.

 There are only two principal rules in ice hockey – offside and icing.